aiven/devportal/docs/products/postgresql/howto.rst

 .. dropdown:: Migration

+    - :doc:`Migrate to a different cloud provider or region </docs/products/postgresql/howto/migrate-cloud-region>`
     - :doc:`Migrate to Aiven for PostgreSQL® with aiven-db-migrate </docs/products/postgresql/howto/migrate-aiven-db-migrate>`
     - :doc:`Migrate to Aiven for PostgreSQL® with pg_dump and pg_restore </docs/products/postgresql/howto/migrate-pg-dump-restore>`
     - :doc:`Migrating to Aiven for PostgreSQL® using Bucardo </docs/products/postgresql/howto/migrate-using-bucardo>`